 Since self evaluations are inherently reflective, they allow employees to identify and examine their strengths and weaknesses.
 This helps employees both know their worth to an organization and what they still have left to learn.

-“Self evaluations enable employees to see their work in its entirety,” Jill Bowman, director of people at fintech company Octane, said.
+“Self evaluations enable employees to see their work in its entirety,” Jill Bowman, director of people at fintech company Octane, told Built In.
 “They ensure that employees reflect on their high points throughout the entire year and to assess their progress towards achieving predetermined objectives and goals.”

 3. Help Managers Track Employee Accomplishments